Pitayan/zola-theme-pitayan/content/posts/2022-04-25-remake-pitayan-blog-part-2/index.md

 As a consequence, those intermittent contributions caused many back and forth due to lacking of appropriate objectives ahead of starting those projects.

 <p>
-  <iframe src="https://giphy.com/embed/yv1ggi3Cbase05a8iS" width="100%" frameBorder="0" className="giphy-embed mark-w-md h-96" allowFullScreen></iframe>
+  <iframe src="https://giphy.com/embed/yv1ggi3Cbase05a8iS" width="100%" frameBorder="0" class="giphy-embed mark-w-md h-96" allowFullScreen></iframe>
 </p>

 Thus this time, I setup some practical objectives and list out the necessary "todos" under each of its items.